josh-works/intermediaterubycom/_posts/2021-05-04-rebuilding_rails_part_1/2021-05-04-rebuilding_rails_part_1.md

 I bought the course, read the introduction, and skimmed the first few chapters, and the last chapter.
 I've been working in Ruby and Rails for a while, so I didn't need to do anything from a "setup" perspective.

-I like to race through a chapter as quick as possible, then re-do it a second time, slower, more intentionally.
-I always do the exercises, because thats where the learning comes from, and with exercises I do the same thing - I go the first time quickly and/or reach for answers/hints quickly, and then repeat them.

 ------------------